gordonforce/debian-java-development-environment/README.md

 #### Java

-* Preferred: Install a single version by default as it can support the latest LTS version.
+* Preferred: Install a single version by default to simplify configuration as it can support the latest LTS version.
 * Install the javadoc for the above version as well.
-* Use jenv to manage specific versions of Java other than the latest GA version.
+* Use jenv to manage Java versions other than the latest GA version.

 #### Z Shell

 * Installed as the default shell.
-* Oh-my-zsh for command line completion and color theme management
+* Text Mode Command Line Applications
+  * Include these applications on the PATH for interactive and non-interactive shell sessions.
+  * Include shell aliases that reference only text-mode command-line applications in interactive and non-interactive shell sessions.
-* These zsh aliases
+  * Include these shell aliases in all interactive sessions
     * lsd: ls -lathd
-  * upgrade: sudo apt-get upgrade; brew upgrade
+    * upgrade: sudo apt-get upgrade
+  * Use Oh-My-Zsh for command line completion and color theme management in interactive sessions.
+* Graphics Mode Applications
+  * Include all applictions and aliases for interactive text-mode command line applications.
+  * Include graphics-mode applications on the PATH for interactive shell sessions on a graphics-capable host.
+  * Include shell aliases that reference any graphics-mode applications in an interactive shell sessions.

+* Put

 #### Integrated Development Environments